wesbos/beginner-javascript-notes/notes/Module 9꞉ Gettin' Loopy.md

 As you see, now we get an array with 15,911 letters that are in it.

 Next we need to deal with ignoring the case when counting letters.

-There are two ways we can do that, we can either lowercase everything immediately or we could filter the things out for what we want.
+There are 2 ways we can do that:
+- we can either lowercase everything immediately or
+- we could filter the things out for what we want

-If we do lowercase first, we will be unnecessarily lowercasing things that do not have lowercase and uppercase, such as symbols like the question mark ? and numbers etc.
+If we do lowercase first, we will be unnecessarily lowercasing things that do not have lowercase and uppercase, such as symbols like the question mark and numbers etc.

 However, if we filter first, then our matcher will have to match both uppercase and lowercase.

- Let's get rid of the junk first using `.filter()`.
+Let's get rid of the junk by using `.filter()` before lowercasing.

  ```js
  const result = everything.filter(char => )